64kramsystem/personal_notes/topics/rust_tooling.md

 [profile.release]
 strip = true         # highest stripping (equivalent to "symbols")

-# Optimize a little the debug build; compile time is essentially the same as level 0.
+# Optimize a little the debug build; WATCH OUT!
+This is generally as fast as level 0, but sometimes
+# considerably slower!
 #
 [profile.dev]
 opt-level = 1